 Your school's annual operating budget should include additional items to reflect funding allocation to each one of your institution's departments such as admissions, human resources, technical infrastructure, student services, financial, learning resources, academics, placement services, institutional planning, distance education, operations, and maintenance.

-4 - TRACS Readiness Self-Assessment
+6 - TRACS Readiness Self-Assessment

-7 – Aligning Your Institution with TRACS Standards
+9 – Aligning Your Institution with TRACS

 STUDENT FILE BEST PRACTICES